KPU-AGC/nematode_qpcr_project/README.md

-# BC-Ag-Nematode-qPCR
+#nematode_qpcr_project
-All programs and scripts related to the BC-Ag Nematode-qPCR project.
+Scripts related to development of qPCR assays